marekjan/hello-world/README.md

 # hello-world
 test repo

-This is just a test text, dont wrry about it :-)
+This is just a test text, don't worry about it :-)